 Driver communication requirements are found in section 11.7.
-Cell phones MAY be allowed as the primary communications device during, depending on line-of-sight obstructions to 2-way radio communication at the track selected for qualifying.
-Note that cell phones will NOT be allowed as the primary communication method during ASC, per Reg 12.5.B.
+Cell phones MAY be allowed as the primary communications device during the Track Event, depending on line-of-sight obstructions to 2-way radio communication at the track selected for the Event.

-14.5 Authority
+12.5 Authority